CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/LACP-Bypass.md

 ## Configure LACP Bypass

-To enable LACP bypass on the host-facing bond, set `bond-lacp-bypass-allow` to *yes*.
+To enable LACP bypass on the host-facing bond:

 {{< tabs "TabID28 ">}}